cuzy-app/external-websites/docs/README.md

 - VERIFY SIGNATURE: replace `your-512-bit-secret` with the secret key and uncheck `secret base64 encoded`
 - Copy the encoded token

-If the iframe `src` attribute, you must add this param to the URL:
+In the iframe `src` attribute, you must add this param to the URL:
 ```
 token=your-encoded-token
 ```